kean/Nuke/Documentation/Nuke.docc/Extensions/ImagePipeline-Extension.md

 ## Coalescing

 The pipeline avoids doing any duplicated work when loading images.
-Let's take two requests with the same URL, but different processors as an example:
+Let's take two requests with the same URL but different processors as an example:

 ```swift
 let url = URL(string: "http://example.com/image")